ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 **Provide screenshot**

 **Apply completed successfully?
-Provide screenshot** If no then go-back diagnose and fix your errors.
-Here's a small guide about managing virtual resources spawned by terraform.
+Provide screenshot** If no then go back diagnose and fix your errors.
+A small guide about [managing virtual resources spawned by terraform](misc/diagnostic_guide.md)

-Normally, if terraform deployment fails using 'terraform destroy' is not enough.
-Some of the virtual resources remain and have to be destroyed/killed manually
+Normally if terraform deployment fails using 'terraform destroy' is not enough.
+Some of the virtual resources remain and have to be destroyed/killed manually.
+Moreover, terraform state files need to be deleted manually in such cases.
+They are:

+1) terraform.tfstate
+2) terraform.tfstate.backup
+3) terraform.lock.hcl # File used to initialize terraform